AdaniKamal/TryHackMe/Anonforce/README.md

 - ls -al
 - cat root.txt

 Download my CherryTree notes for more beautiful and detail walkthrough.
+(Anonforce.

 **By _AdaniKamal_**